 To tell this story, the cast and crew went through cultural sensitivity training.
 It began with a traditional ceremony meant to create a shared experience.
 Morrison, Moses and lead actress Maddie Easley grew up primarily around non-Native American people and felt the weight of being the first Native American person with whom people interact.
 This production is an opportunity to lift some of that weight.

 “How I’ve been directing it is very rooted in indigenous storytelling,” says Moses, a member of Oklahoma’s Seminole and Mvskoke nations.
 “It’s a kinesthetic experience, connecting with the space and our bodies.
 We have a river sequence where we have a beautiful piece of blue fabric that comes out that echoes the Disney scene, but our scene is rooted in Matoaka’s land and its beauty.
 It adds another layer of levity and harmony that exists with the tragic nature of the play.”

 Honoring Matoaka’s trials and triumphs comes with a great deal of responsibility.
 It’s Easley’s job to make her much more dimensional than the Disney-fied version most people know.

-“Disney created her as a being that’s not recognizable as human.
-She could leap from great heights and wore little clothes,” says Easley, who is part of the Wyandotte Nation of Oklahoma.
-“While that impression can have positive aspects, it’s mostly skewed people’s perceptions.
-[This show] will challenge [audiences] and give them enough that they will go home and make efforts to go out and meet other native people.”
+“Disney created her as a being that’s not recognizable as human,” says Easley, who’s part of Oklahhoma’s Wyandotte Nation.
+“She could leap from great heights and wore little clothes.
+While that impression can have positive aspects, it’s mostly skewed people’s perceptions.”